kaizhu256/node-utility2/README.md

 ## todo
+- add phantomjs tests for coverage
 - add max-height option in shRunScreenCapture
-- create flamegraph from istanbul code-coverage
+- create flamegraph from istanbul coverage
 - explicitly require slimerjs instead of auto-detecting it
 - auto-generate help doc from README.md
 - add server stress test using phantomjs